Mortal Kombat Review

 I've been a fan of the Mortal Kombat series since the original game was released in the Arcades.
 While the past few entries of this beloved classic franchise have been a letdown, NetherRealm Studios has made sure that the latest installment lives up to the originals and surpasses them in every way.

-NetherRealm Studios created a top-notch story mode, especially for a fighting game.
-The game opens up at the end of Armageddon; all of the kombatants lay slain across the battlefield, with Shao Kahn and Raiden battling it out for the control of Earthrealm.
+NetherRealm Studios has created a top-notch story mode, which is especially impressive for a fighting game The game opens at the end of Armageddon: all the kombatants lie slain across the battlefield, with Shao Kahn and Raiden battling for control of Earthrealm.
 Raiden, completely exhausted, is about to be finished off by Shao Kahn.
-However, before the deceive blow and the destruction of Earthrealm, Raiden sends visions back through time to himself before the events of the first Mortal Kombat.
+However, before the decisive blow and the destruction of Earthrealm, Raiden sends visions back through time to himself before the events of the first Mortal Kombat.
 Raiden, knowing that he needs to alter the course of history, somehow tries to make sure that Armageddon does not come to fruition this time.

 You can find all of the unlockables within the Krypt.
 The unlockables range from kostumes, to alternate fatalities, to artwork.
 Sadly, the klassic kostumes are only pieces of artwork.
 Pre-order kodes (see what I did there?) is the only way for now (hint, hint) to unlock actually klassic kostumes.
-It truly is a shame as some of them also contain klassic fatalities.
+It's truly a shame, especially since some of them also contain classic fatalities.
 Speaking of downloadable content, we already know the first two kombatants that will be released, Skarlet and Kenshi.
 Kenshi is the fan-favorite blind psychic warrior that debuted in Deadly Alliance.
 At the same time, Skarlet was originally a glitch that would change the color palette of the female warriors to red.

 These new additions don't mean anything if the gameplay isn't up to snuff.
-Without a shadow of a doubt, I can say this game has the best gameplay of the series.
+Without a doubt, this game boasts the best gameplay in the series.
 Mortal Kombat has finally returned to its roots and plays on a 2D plane, and not a moment too soon.
 New to the series is the inclusion of a super meter with three different levels or tiers.
 Performing kombos or taking a pounding will quickly charge the meter.
-Enhanced special attacks, which are beefed-up versions of the standard special attacks, can be used once the first level is filled.
+Enhanced special attacks, which are enhanced versions of the standard special attacks, can be used once the first level is filled.
 Breakers can be activated when two levels are filled.
-These are used to stop a combo immediately.
-Once all three levels are full, you can utilize devastating x-ray attacks.
-These are one of the best new additions to the series as they aren't just robust and deadly but showcase all the latest details that were put into the visuals.
+These allow players to immediately break out of an opponent's combo Once all three levels are full, you can utilize devastating x-ray attacks.
+These are one of the best new additions to the series as they aren't just powerful and deadly but showcase all the latest details that were put into the visuals.
 The camera zooms, showing an inside view of the attacked character, bones cracking, and organs rupturing.

 Online consists of a few different game modes this time around.
 King of the Hill mode joins the standard public/private rooms that can be created.
 King of the Hill lobbies consists of up to 8 players.
 In this mode, the winner keeps playing while the loser gets swapped out with the next person in line.
 After a match, players can vote on the match by giving respect points to the winner.
 This is a great concept, but I could see it get abused by sore losers.
 On the PS3 version, players pick miniature Mortal Kombat characters to represent them on the King of the Hill screen, while 360 users get to use the avatars.